raspberrypi/documentation/configuration/nfs.md

 rpcbind : ALL
 ```

-By blocking all clients first, only clients in `/etc/hosts.allow` below will be allowed to access the server.
+By blocking all clients first, only clients in `/etc/hosts.allow` (added below) will be allowed to access the server.

 Now add the following line to `/etc/hosts.allow`: